mdschuster/GPP-CircleCollision-Toy/README.md

 * `external/` contains Raylib and Dear ImGUI.
 Both include CMakeLists and are compiled as dependencies to the application
 * `lib/mm/` contains the small math library for the class.
 It is a stripped down version that contains the functionality necessary for this application.
 * `src/` contains the main source code for the project.
-* `Lecture.pdf` contains the lecture that accompanies the project.

 The completed version of `main.cpp` that is live-coded during the lecture is included in `src/finished` for reference.